What Luvica is and what it is used for

 Children and adolescents

-Luvica should not be used in children and adolescents.
+Act Louvika should not be used in children and adolescents.
 This is because it has not been studied in these age groups.

-Other medicines and Luvica
+Other medicines and Act Louvika

-Luvica may make you bleed more easily.
+Act Louvika may make you bleed more easily.
 This means you should tell your doctor if you take other medicines that increase your risk of bleeding.
 This includes:

-Luvica with food
+Act Louvika with food

 Pregnancy and breast-feeding